 Moving house is stressful for people, let alone pets, who don’t even understand what is going on!
 While you can explain it to your kids and take care of their worries and anxiety, you can never reassure your pet that everything will be fine or that you are not leaving them behind.
-Moving house is really traumatic for pets and many owners admit that their biggest concern about the move is how their pets will react.
+Moving is really traumatic for pets and many owners admit that their biggest concern about the move is how their pets will react.

 Here are some very helpful tips that can help you minimize the stress your pet feels when moving house: